serailaction/serailaction.github.io/_posts/2016-03-05-Clarity-over-ticket-refunds.md

 ## What Southeastern say

-Here's screen captures from their website:
+Here's the screen capture from their website as of Saturday 5th March 2016 (edit: I updated the original one with a better quality one on Sunday, nothing had changed):

 <img src="{{ site.url }}/images/refund-ser.png" alt="refund faq - southeastern website" style="width: 100%;"/>